Amazfit Bip S smartwatch review: Price and battery life will smoke the competition

 If you're looking for a smartwatch to free you from your phone once in a while, this is not it.
 In that case you're better off getting an Apple Watch Series 3 or Galaxy Watch Active 2.
 The Amazfit Bip S is more in line with the Fitbit Charge, a dumb sidekick that tracks your sleep and activity levels and occasionally lets you know when someone is trying to reach you.
 But for some, that's all they really need.
 And for $69 it's as good of a deal on an entry-level smartwatch as you can get, especially if you're on the fence about getting one in the first place.

 After this review, I'm probably going to retire the Bip S for a smarter alternative.
 But I'm definitely going to miss that enduring battery life.
-And as CNET editor Rick Broida pointed out, I may even consider going back to it when I travel to save me from losing yet another cable to the hotel room power outlet.
+And I agree with CNET's Rick Broida, who said he might even consider going back to it when he travels to save losing yet another cable to the hotel room power outlet.
 But we'll see about that once "traveling" becomes a thing again.

 Discuss: Amazfit Bip S smartwatch review: Price and battery life will smoke the competition